Place-based Design

 Holding On

 Fogo Island Inn is a regenerative and sustainable initiative.
-Instead of discarding used furniture and textiles, a practice typical of the hospitality industry, Fogo Island Workshops repairs and restores design to extend longevity or repurposes older pieces into something new.
-The intention is to respect the energy and resources that go into each piece and ensure that furnishings last well into the next decade and beyond.
+Instead of discarding used furniture and textiles, a practice typical of the hospitality industry, Fogo Island Workshops repairs, restores, and repurposes these pieces to extend their lifespan.

-The recent refresh of the Inn’s dining room shows this – as the team pivoted to linen tablecloths, previously loved white cotton tablecloths were cut and repurposed as tray liners or to cover the morning Daybreak Basket, printed tablecloths were refashioned as napkins, and the Daybreak Baskets that had received a little too much wear and tear, were broken down and reassemble as bread baskets.
+For instance, when the Inn’s dining room switched to linen tablecloths, the white cotton tablecloths were cut and repurposed as tray liners or used to cover the morning Daybreak Basket.
+Printed tablecloths were refashioned as napkins, and well-loved Daybreak Baskets were broken down and reassembled as bread baskets.

 Reaching Out